zulip/zulip-android-legacy/README.rst

 -  Now configure your android device following `this`_ detailed tutorial

+Another way to connect android device to local server is via adb

+-  Run server on laptop(or Desktop)

+-  By default, it run's on port 9991

+-  Connect your Android device with laptop and enable usb debugging

+-  Run ``adb reverse tcp:9991 tcp:9991`` in terminal

+-  Connect to local server by entering url (**http://127.0.0.0.1:9991**) in app

 .. _here: https://github.com/zulip/zulip/blob/1c40df9363b70af0e275c44a03f9627808852616/Vagrantfile#L37
 .. _Host Remapping: http://docs.telerik.com/fiddler/KnowledgeBase/HOSTS
 .. _this one: https://play.google.com/store/apps/details?id=com.psiphon3&hl=en